Last updated: March 2026

 Fill in the details below for an accurate estimate

 Kitchen remodels are the single most impactful home improvement project, with an average return on investment (ROI) of 60-80% at resale.
-However, costs vary enormously — a basic cosmetic refresh might cost $5,000-$15,000, a mid-range remodel runs $25,000-$75,000, and a high-end gut renovation can exceed $100,000-$200,000+.
+However, costs vary enormously.
+A basic cosmetic refresh might cost $5,000-$15,000, a mid-range remodel runs $25,000-$75,000, and a high-end gut renovation can exceed $100,000-$200,000+.
 The average American kitchen remodel costs approximately $35,000-$45,000.
 Without a realistic budget estimate, homeowners commonly overspend by 20-40%, often discovering hidden costs like electrical upgrades ($2,000-$5,000), plumbing rerouting ($1,500-$4,000), or structural changes ($3,000-$10,000) mid-project.
 Getting an accurate estimate upfront helps you plan your budget, choose the right scope, and negotiate effectively with contractors.
 Our calculator uses real contractor pricing data adjusted for your location to give you a reliable starting point.

 Understanding what drives the price of kitchen remodel cost helps you get the most accurate valuation.